bfirsh/heroku-tarsnap-backups/README.md

 You now need to connect the app you want to back up to the sidecar backup app you have created.
 [Heroku lets you connect addons to multiple apps, so that is how we are going to achieve this.](https://devcenter.heroku.com/articles/managing-add-ons#using-the-dashboard-attaching-an-add-on-to-another-app)

-These commands assume the app you want to back up is called `your-app`.
+These commands assume the app you want to back up is called `your-app` and the sidecar backup app is `your-app-backup`.
 Substitute as appropriate.

 To connect Heroku Postgres:

-    $ heroku addons:attach your-app::DATABASE
+    $ heroku addons:attach -a your-app-backup your-app::DATABASE

 To connect Bucketeer S3 buckets:

-    $ heroku addons:attach your-app::BUCKETEER
+    $ heroku addons:attach -a your-app-backup your-app::BUCKETEER

 ### Testing